-- 1. Recommend the City Council approve an ordinance to rezone the property from Residential Suburban/Agriculture Overlay to Single-Family Residential District (R-1); and, - 3.
-Recommend the City Council approve a Tentative Subdivision Map 2-23; - 4.
+- 1. Recommend the City Council approve an ordinance to rezone the property from Residential Suburban (RS) to Single-Family Residential District (R-1) and rescind the Agricultural Overlay; and, - 3.
+Recommend the City Council approve a Tentative Subdivision Map 2-23,its conditions of approval and a Mitigation Monitoring Plan; and, - 4.
 Recommend the City Council adopt a resolution accepting a Mitigated Negative Declaration meeting the requirements of CEQA.